Hyped-Git-Workshop/Team03/README.md

 # Thank you
 You completed the exercises.
-Please leave feedback in README.md
+Please leave feedback in README.md This was very helpful, thanks a bunch <3
 # Git Exercise

 1. Each person in the pair needs to `git clone` this repo